bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/evening-chanting.md

 > [Now let us chant the supreme praise of the Dhamma.]

-It is excellent because it is `well expounded,'\
+It is excellent because it is 'well expounded,'\
 And it can be divided into Path and Fruit, Learning and Liberation.\
 The Dhamma holds those who uphold it from falling into delusion.\
 I revere the excellent Teaching, that which removes darkness ---\